kabute/papers/presentations/Views_on_the_potential_of_Cloud_computing/README.md

-# Presentation: Views on the potential of Cloud computing and IaaS/HPCaaS for meteorology and climatology
+# Presentation: Views on the potential of Cloud computing and IaaS/HPCaaS formeteorology and climatology

-Presented into the European Geosciences Union General Assembly 2017 (EGU2017).
+Presented into the European Meteorogical Society Annual Meeting: European Conference for Applied Meteorology and Climatology 2017